monovich/bart2-docker/README.md

 # .bashrc, .bash_aliases, or other similar file with an absolute path.
 Replace
 # /path/to/bart2-docker/ with the actual path.

+# OPTION 1:
+# The script called here assumes you're using the data folder from this repo.
 # bash /path/to/bart2-docker/bin/sh/bart2-latest.sh

+# OPTION 2:
-# Alternatively you can run the latest docker image from the following command.
-Replace
+# Alternatively you can run the latest docker image from the following command to change host data locations.
-# /path/to/bart2-docker/ with the actual path.
+# Replace /path/to/bart2-docker/ with the actual path.

 # docker run --rm -ti -v "/path/to/bart2-docker/data/":/home/BARTv2.0/data/ -v "/path/to/bart2-docker/bin":/home/BARTv2.0/bin/ -w /home/BARTv2.0/ bart2:latest /bin/bash